There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 Understanding different audiences’ behavior is essential to predicting future content marketing opportunities.
-For example, software engineers do not like being marketed to, so B2B companies must provide content that adds value to the conversation.
-Social media analytics platforms can dissect audiences and understand the software developer audience’s keywords and phrases, topics they talk about, and the media publications they read.
+For example, software engineers dislike being marketed to, so B2B companies must provide content that adds value to the conversation.
+Social media analytics platforms can dissect audiences and understand the software developer audience’s keywords and phrases, the topics they talk about, and the media publications they read.

 Not All Software Developers Are Created Equal